At a glance

 - The decision to prescribe antibiotics depends on the severity of the case.
 Most cases of FLUTD resolve themselves within five days.
 However, since FLUTD has been known to cause severe pain and damage in many cats, it is better to be safe than sorry.
 Antibiotics can help in some cases.

 Once the catheter is removed, the cat will be released once he can urinate on his own.

 Treatment depends on the cause and severity of the condition and will also vary according to the type of crystals your cat has, should he/she have crystals.

-Stone build-up is caused by urine, which is too concentrated.
+Increase water consumption: Stone build-up is caused by urine which is too concentrated.
 It is important to try and get more fluids into your cat, to reduce this concentration.
 It is beneficial to aim for a pH below 6.5. pH.
-A cat’s urine usually ranges from 5.5 to 8.0, but diets which result in < 6.5 decreases the chances of struvite crystals forming.
+A cat’s urine usually ranges from 5.5 to 8.0, but diets that result in < 6.5 decreases the chances of struvite crystals forming.
 Empty and wash bowls at least once a day as water bowls develop a bacterial biofilm, with several pathogenic strains of bacteria and cause the water to smell.

 Therapeutic diets: With the use of prescription diets such as Hills c/d or s/d, which support urinary health, maintains urine pH, dissolves stones, manage stress, and reduces inflammation.